-- Online Ordering: Guests who order their food online typically want to save time and may not be as concerned with the prices or quality of your restaurant, but they're still likely to come back for another meal.
+- Online Ordering: Guests who order their food online typically want to save time and may not be as concerned with the prices or quality of the restaurant, but they're still likely to come back for another meal.

 Using analytics in the restaurant industry

-Key performance indicators (KPIs) are metrics that track the progress of some key aspects of a business, such as menu success and employee performance.
+Key performance indicators (KPIs) are metrics that track the progress of some key aspects of a business, such as a menu success and employee performance.

-How key performance indicators benefit restaurants
+How key performance indicators benefit restaurant business

 Revenue per available seat hour (RevPASH)

-Is a key metric restaurant owners should track to increase profits.
-RevPASH is calculated by dividing the total restaurant revenue for the period of time being analyzed by that same duration’s available seat hours (ASH) and then multiplying it by 100.
+Restaurant owners can increase profits by tracking this one key metric.
+RevPASH is calculated by dividing the total restaurant revenue for the period of time being analyzed by that same duration’s available seat hour (ASH) and then multiplying it by 100.

 When comparing RevPASH numbers from one restaurant to another, it is best practice for the same time period (week) and location of each restaurant.
-The metric should not be analyzed by different locations or over a long span of time as this could make results inaccurate due to fluctuating variables such as weather conditions, day-of-the week trends, special events, etc.
+The metric should not be analyzed by different locations or over a long span of time as this could make results inaccurate due to fluctuating variables such as weather conditions, day-of-the-week trends, special events, etc.

-Food cost percentage (costs/revenue)
+Food costs percentage